Nursing Jurisprudence and Ethics for Texas

 SIX-STEP DECISION-MAKING MODEL

-The Board of Nursing has developed a decision-making flowchart to assist nurses in making good professional judgments about the nursing tasks or procedures they choose to undertake.
-It references parts of the NPA and Rules and asks the nurse to apply other questions to his/her specific practice situation.
-These same sections of the nursing laws and targeted questions are tools Board staff utilizes when nurses call and ask, “Is this task/procedure in my scope of practice?”
+The Texas BON has developed a decision-making flowchart to assist nurses in making good professional judgments about the nursing tasks or procedures they choose to undertake.
+It references parts of the NPA and Rules and asks the nurse to apply other questions to their specific practice situation.
+These same sections of the nursing laws and targeted questions are tools the Board staff utilize when nurses ask, “Is this task/procedure in my scope of practice?”

 - Step 1: Is the act consistent with the Texas Nursing Practice Act, Board rules, and Board position statements and/or guidelines?